Grape vs Grapefruit - Health impact and Nutrition Comparison

 Potassium

 Potassium is a mineral that your body cannot produce naturally.
-It has essential functions, may help with blood pressure, average water balance, and muscle contractions.
-The level of potassium in the grape is almost two times higher than in the grapefruit.
-Grape contains 194 mg potassium per 100 g, while grapefruits contain 135 mg per 100 g [5] [6].
+It has essential functions and may help with blood pressure, average water balance, and muscle contractions.
+The potassium level in the grape is almost two times higher than in the grapefruit.
+Grape contains 194 mg of potassium per 100 g, while grapefruits contain 135 mg per 100 g [5] [6].

 Vitamins